vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 [transforms.foo]
 type = "remap"
 inputs = ["from-root"]
+outputs = ["dc1", "dc2"]
 # ...

 [transforms.bar]
 type = "remap"
 inputs = ["foo"]
+outputs = ["dc-us", "dc-eu"]
 # ...

-[routes.hot-storage]
-inputs = ["foo"]
-outputs = ["dc1", "dc2"]

-[routes.cold-storage]
-inputs = ["bar"]
-outputs = ["dc-us", "dc-eu"]
 ```

-The `Route` structure is made to forward the events from inside the pipeline to an external component.
+The `outputs` option is made to forward the events from inside the pipeline to an external component.

 #### From configuration to topology

 If we look deeper at the configuration building process, the configuration compiler will require the pipelines to build the [configuration](https://github.com/timberio/vector/blob/v0.15.0/src/config/builder.rs#L71).

-To do so, we'll need to implement a `PipelineConfigBuilder` from the previous section.
-We'll then update [the `compile` function](https://github.com/timberio/vector/blob/v0.15.0/src/config/compiler.rs#L4) to build a `Config` containing the required pipeline components.
-The compiler will load the pipeline's transforms and add the route `outputs` to the corresponding `sinks`.
+To do so, we'll need to implement a `Pipeline` from the previous section.
+We'll then update [the `compile` function](https://github.com/timberio/vector/blob/v0.15.0/src/config/compiler.rs#L4) to build a `Config` containing the required pipelines components.
+The compiler will load the pipelines' transforms and add the `outputs` to the corresponding `sinks`.

-The components coming from the pipeline will be cloned inside the final `Config`, in the `IndexMap` containing the `transforms` and the `Routes` from the pipeline components will be added to the referring components input field.
+The components coming from the pipeline will be cloned inside the final `Config`, in the `IndexMap` containing the `transforms` and the `outputs` from the pipeline components will be added to the referring components input field.

 For example, the following configuration and pipeline, and its **equivalent** once built.